Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-In this section, let $k$ be a field of characteristic $2$ and let $G=E_7(k)$.
-Let $a\geq 1$ be a positive integer and $H=\SL_2(2^a)$.
-The case of characteristic $2$ is very different from odd characteristic because if $p$ is odd then a copy of $\PSL_2(p^a)$ inside the simple group of type $E_7$ can lift in the simply connected group to either $\PSL_2(p^a)\times 2$ or $\SL_2(p^a)$, and the two possibilities require very different strategies.
+In this chapter, $k$ is an algebraically closed field of characteristic $2$ and $\bG=E_7(k)$.
+Let $H=\SL_2(2^a)$, and let $u$ be an element of order $2$ in $H$.
+The case of $p=2$ is very different from odd characteristic because if $p$ is odd then a copy of $\PSL_2(p^a)$ inside the simple group of type $E_7$ can lift in the simply connected group to either $\PSL_2(p^a)\times 2$ or $\SL_2(p^a)$, and the two possibilities require very different strategies.
 In characteristic $2$ there is no such bifurcation.

+Theorem \ref{thm:goodblueprint} states that if $a\geq 7$ then $H$ is a blueprint for $M(E_7)$, and therefore $H$ is strongly imprimitive by Proposition \ref{prop:blueprintissi}.
+Thus in what follows we may assume that $2^a\leq 64$.